List of languages by first written account: Before 1000 BC

-Earlier symbols, such as the Jiahu symbols, Vinča symbols and the marks on the Dispilio Tablet, are believed to be proto-writing, rather than representations of language.
+Earlier symbols, such as the Jiahu symbols or Vinča symbols, are believed to be proto-writing, rather than representations of language.

 First millennium BC

 The earliest known alphabetic inscriptions, at Serabit el-Khadim (c.
 1500 BC), appear to record a Northwest Semitic language, though only one or two words have been deciphered.
 In the Early Iron Age, alphabetic writing spread across the Near East and southern Europe.
 With the emergence of the Brahmic family of scripts, languages of India are attested from after about 300 BC.

 There is only fragmentary evidence for languages such as Iberian, Tartessian, Galatian and Messapian.
 The North Picene language of the Novilara Stele from c.
 600 BC has not been deciphered.
 The few brief inscriptions in Thracian dating from the 6th and 5th centuries BC have not been conclusively deciphered.
 The earliest examples of the Central American Isthmian script date from c.
 500 BC, but a proposed decipherment remains controversial.